GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

-      --tail=false: Stream logs from deployed objects (true by default for `skaffold dev` and `skaffold debug`) --toot=false: Emit a terminal beep after the deploy is complete --trigger='notify': How is change detection triggered? (polling, notify, or manual) -w, --watch-image=[]: Choose which artifacts to watch.
+      --tail=false: Stream logs from deployed objects (true by default for `skaffold dev` and `skaffold debug`) --toot=false: Emit a terminal beep after the deploy is complete --trigger='notify': How is change detection triggered? (polling, notify, or manual) --wait-for-deletions=true: Wait for pending deletions to complete before a deployment -w, --watch-image=[]: Choose which artifacts to watch.
 Artifacts with image names that contain the expression will be watched only.
 Default is to watch sources for all artifacts
   -i, --watch-poll-interval=1000: Interval (in ms) between two checks for file changes